Sevin777/SQLServerTransactions/README.md

 ### Modification with manual transaction and program is killed or exception is thrown before commit called
 * Start a transaction
 * Perform an insert operation
+    * *Note: update and delete likely have the exact same results, have not tested*
 * (for testing) send `WAITFOR DELAY '00:01' /* wait for 1 minute */`
 * Kill the app pool, or throw an exception
 * Result: Transaction rolled back automatically